ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 ## Decision

-**Suggestion:**

-- Go with "Only unescaped name, with separate namespace" from above
+Go with "Only unescaped name, with separate namespace" from above:

-- Leave whether namespace is stored separately TBD, until API requirements are worked out
+- Store only unescaped name inside `struct _Key`
+- API of `libelektra-core` will use unescaped name exclusively
+- Convenience functions using escaped names, will be provided via other libraries
+- Where appropriate the API will take the namespace as a separate argument to allow using `KEY_NS_*` constants.
+- Whether namespace is stored separately in `struct _Key` will be decided at a later point, when the scope of all API changes and changes to `struct _Key` is clear.

 ## Rationale

-- Largest memory savings
+- Largest memory savings among the proposed options
-- Still useful API
+- Option to use separate namespace argument leads to more convenient API (`KEY_NS_*` constants).
 - Simple internal code
-- Escaped name requirements can be solved by additional library (e.g., ease)
+- Escaped name requirements can easily be solved by additional library (e.g., `libelektra-ease`), because not every caller will need those.
-- Full API and internal struct layout aren't designed yet, so deciding how to store namespace is difficult
+- Full API and internal struct layout aren't designed yet, so deciding how to store namespace is difficult.

 ## Implications